savvasha/sportspress-advanced-h2h/readme.txt

 = 2.0.0 =

-* NEW: Tiebreak Criteria Custom Post Type (see screenshots)
+* NEW: Sorting Criteria Custom Post Type (see screenshots)
 * NEW: Ability to choose for each League Table which ordering criteria to use! (see screenshots)

 = 1.0.0 =